Janet Wise, MS, HRD

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges and opportunities in my field right now is helping professionals understand the difference between branding, which has become a buzzword, and true visibility.
 Many people focus on superficial branding efforts without recognizing that visibility is a strategic skill.
-It is about positioning your work, strengths, and contributions in ways that are meaningful, recognized, and valued within your organization.
-Helping individuals and organizations develop visibility thoughtfully creates opportunities for career growth, talent retention, and stronger organizational impact.
+It’s about positioning your work, strengths, and contributions in ways that are meaningful, recognized, and valued within an organization.

 What values are most important to you in your work and personal life?